fblaese/manifests/README.md

-# manifests_kenzo
+# manifests
-For Redmi Note 3 LineageOS 15.0 testing build (not tested)
+For Redmi Note 3 Snapdragon LineageOS 15.1 (not tested)

 # Credits
 ```